-The U13 team will start practicing the week of February 26, 2019.
+The U13 team will start practicing the last week of February.
 Practice location and times won't be available until mid-February, but players can expect to have two 2-hour practices per week.
-Games will begin on March 17, 2019, and end with the End of Season Jamboree which will be held at the Starfire Complex on June 1, 2019.
+Games will begin in mid-March and run through the first weekend in June.

 Post Season Opportunity: The decision to play in any post season tournaments is left up to the coaches and parents to decide.
 These opportunities do require additional fees that aren't covered by the GHLA registration.

 The following equipment is required of each female player:

 - Lacrosse Goggles - Required (supplied by player)

 - Lacrosse Stick - Required (supplied by player)